-- Appendix A of DRCOG's Public Involvement in Regional Transportation Planning (2010) addresses applicable ADA regulations.
+• Appendix A of DRCOG's Public Involvement

+in Regional Transportation Planning (2010) addresses applicable ADA regulations.
 For example, representatives from the disabled community are listed as examples of interested parties that participate in the transportation planning process, and the document addresses how to accommodate them.
-DRCOG periodically measures and reviews the public participation process using factors that address attendance at speaking engagements with the public and elected representatives from groups representing populations such as individuals with disabilities, older adults and other constituencies. - All DRCOG-hosted public hearings are wheelchair accessible.
+DRCOG periodically measures and reviews the public participation process using factors that address attendance at speaking engagements with the public and elected representatives from groups representing populations such as individuals with disabilities, older adults and other constituencies.

+- All DRCOG-hosted public hearings are wheelchair accessible.
 DRCOG will accommodate and provide services for individuals with other disabilities when provided notice before the hearing. - Hearings are held at DRCOG's office, which is centrally located and accessible by transit service. - DRCOG is an Equal Employment Opportunity (EEO) employer and does not discriminate against any status protected by applicable law including disability.
-The DRCOG EEO statement is available on the DRCOG website. - ADA, among other civil rights statutes, is addressed in the DRCOG Civil Rights-Title VI Policy Statement.
-DRCOG's Title VI Implementation Plan can be found on the DRCOG website and DRCOG's Title VI Implementation Plan.
+The DRCOG EEO statement is available on the DRCOG website. - ADA, among other civil rights statutes, is addressed in the DRCOG Civil Rights- Title VI Policy Statement.
+This statement can be found on the DRCOG website and DRCOG's Title VI Implementation Plan.
 Along with the statement, the complaint procedure and contact information for the DRCOG Discrimination Complaint Coordinator are also included on the website as well as other documents including DRCOG's Limited English Proficiency Plan.
 Also included in DRCOG's Title VI Implementation Plan are copies of DRCOG's nondiscrimination contract provisions which include provisions for ADA.
-DRCOG certifies compliance with multiple civil rights laws including ADA in the Title VI Local Agency Assurance also included in DRCOG's Title VI Implementation Plan. - DRCOG also self-certifies that the transportation planning process is being carried out in accordance with all applicable requirements including ADA every time a new TIP is adopted.

-- The purpose of DRCOG's Coordinated Transit Plan is to improve mobility for older adults, individuals with disabilities, low-income individuals and others with mobility challenges.
+DRCOG certifies compliance with multiple civil rights laws including ADA in the Title VI Local Agency Assurance also included in this document. - The purpose of DRCOG's Coordinated Transit Plan is to improve mobility for older adults, individuals with disabilities, low-income individuals and others with mobility challenges.
 As the federally-required Coordinated Public Transit Human Services Transportation Plan (CPTHSTP), the Coordinated Transit Plan also addresses many FTA requirements including:

 - An assessment of transportation needs for individuals with disabilities and older adults.

-(This assessment can be based on the experiences and perceptions of the planning partners, and/or on more sophisticated data collection efforts, and gaps in service).

-- DRCOG is a founding member of the

-Denver Regional Mobility and Access

-Council (DRMAC).
-This includes having

-an appointed representative of DRCOG

-on DRMAC's Board of Directors.
-DRMAC

-was established in 2005 to address the

-specialized transportation needs for citizens

-of the greater Denver metro area.
-Its mission

-is to ensure people with mobility challenges

-have access to the community by increasing,

-enhancing, sharing and coordinating regional

-transportation services and resources.

-- Among the strategic initiatives included in DRCOG's Metro Vision is to ensure ADA standards are met or exceeded in constructing or retrofitting facilities such as curb cuts and ramps.
+(This assessment can be based on the experiences and perceptions of the planning partners, and/or on more sophisticated data collection efforts, and gaps in service). - DRCOG is a founding member of the Denver Regional Mobility and Access Council (DRMAC).
+This includes having an appointed representative of DRCOG on DRMAC's Board of Directors.
+DRMAC was established in 2005 to address the specialized transportation needs for citizens of the greater Denver metro area.
+Its mission is to ensure people with mobility challenges have access to the community by increasing, enhancing, sharing and coordinating regional transportation services and resources. - Among the strategic initiatives included in DRCOG's Metro Vision is to ensure ADA standards are met or exceeded in constructing or retrofitting facilities such as curb cuts and ramps.